robert-godlewski/django-plugins/README.md

 The tag app is really useful for SEO purposes and grouping content together.
 It can be used for blogs, stores, crm, cms, etc.

 ## Todos:
+1. Fix the bug in createTag in views
-1. add in full CRUD
+2. add in full CRUD
-2. serialize the data
+3. serialize the data

 # crm
 This is a client relation manager app to help keep track of several things.